stevenvergenz/altspace-gltf-guide/README.md

 1. **Make sure you're using Blender Render.**
     Cycles is not well-supported right now with the various exporters, so even if you're doing your lighting/baking/etc. with Cycles, you'll still need to switch it back to Blender Render for export.
 Similarly, none of your materials can use shader nodes.

 2. **Format materials.** For all the materials on the scene you're exporting, enable the *Shadeless* and *Face Textures* flags.
-These will prevent Blender from exporting a ton of material properties that Altspace won't use, and help keep your final output files small.
+These will prevent Blender from exporting a ton of material properties that Altspace won't use, and helps keep your final output files small.

     ![material flags](img/material-flags.png)